-CEO Ben Harrington, MA Ed, has worked in non-profit health for more than 30 years, including 26 years as the CEO of the Mental Health Association of East Tennessee.
+CEO Ben Harrington, MA Ed, has worked in non-profit health for more than 30 years, including 28 years as the CEO of the Mental Health Association of East Tennessee, which he has worked at since 1994.
 After 4 years in the chronic physical health arena, Ben moved to the Mental Health Association of Greater Knoxville which would later become the Mental Health Association of East Tennessee.
 The agency name was changed to serve persons from the Georgia to Virginia boarders and all communities in between.
 Switching jobs helped him realize how personally connected he is to mental health issues which affect so many.
 His passion to intervene earlier and in more impactful ways led to the creation of two of our signature programs – the Mental Health 101 program in Fall of 2000 and the Peer Recovery Call Center in 2013.
 Ben is married to Norma Harrington.
 They have two sons Donovan and Jackson and two “fur babies” Baxter Bugtussell (a Jack Russell) and Lady Violet (a Goldendoodle).
 He earned a Bachelor of Arts Degree in History from Heidelberg University and a Master of Arts Degree in Education Counseling & Guidance from Bowling Green State University.

 Accounting Director Jill Schmudde is a Knoxville native who graduated from the University of Tennessee, Knoxville where she earned her Bachelor’s in Accounting.
 Jill loves numbers and is able to support our organization with her keen attention to detail.
 She and her husband, Andrew, have three adult sons, Spencer, John and Paul and three rescue dogs, Lucy, Violet and Peppie – whom she enjoys hanging out with during her free time.
 Active in her church, she shares her talents in the finance and children department.